Skip to main content

 - [Follow-up and return precautions]

-Rules never appear in the final note.
-They're instructions only.
+Rules do not appear in the final note.

-Inline — for instructions that apply to one field only.
-Place the rule immediately after the bracketed placeholder.
+Inline rules apply to one field.
+Place the rule immediately after the field.

 [Past medical history] (Only include if explicitly mentioned.
-Use bullet points.)
+Use hyphenated bullets.)

 (Write in a professional but concise tone.
 Avoid abbreviations unless standard.
 Use DD/MM/YYYY for all dates.)